 ✓ Emergency Contacts - Include phone numbers, emails, and mobile messenger profiles.

-Pro Tip: Document organizers like this one can store all your documents including your cards, itinerary and pocket money.
+Pro Tip: Document organizers can store all your documents including your cards, itinerary and pocket money.
 You can also make individual travel document kits - especially if you're traveling in a big group - using ziplock bags.
 Label each one before storing them inside your tote or backpack.

 ✓ Mobile Phone - Put your mobile phone on airplane mode to avoid racking up international roaming charges.
 You can also check out this post on how to prep your smartphone for travel.